ucb-bar/chipyard/README_cad.md

 # Synthesis

-For genereting the files for the synthesis using the technology and deesign files defined in tutorial.mk file:
+For generating the files for the synthesis using the technology and deesign files defined in tutorial.mk file:
 ```bash
 $ cd vlsi
 $ make buildfile tutorial=nangate45-commercial